 3. Identify Marketing Channels

 In one regard, this is an aspect of identifying your target audience.
 After all, you don’t want to waste marketing dollars on a channel your customers aren’t using.
 However, different channels will have different costs and not all channels will need to be used in the same way for every campaign.
 For example, a portion of your website spend might go toward search engine optimization, which your business should continue to do no matter what campaign is running.

 Researching the channels you plan on using can also help you avoid surprise costs and overreaching your capabilities.
-Include or exclude channels based on your market research and plan to A/B test instead of advertising on a particular channel and hoping it brings success.
-You should investigate all channels—digital, social, print—rather than making assumptions and choosing at random.
+Include or exclude channels based on your market research and plan to A/B test instead of blindly advertising on a channel and hoping it brings success.
+You should investigate all channels—digital, social, print— rather than making assumptions and choosing at random.

 4. Plan Annually

 Advertising success requires a long-term view, so plan your marketing strategy for the coming year, not month.
 While there will always be unexpected events you’ll want to capitalize on, identifying key holidays, seasons or other events that affect your business and advertising costs is important.

 Take TV advertising in 2016.
 Competing for time slots was exacerbated by more people at home.
 Several events saw an increase in ad spend, including primetime sporting events and network programming.
 Political coverage also drove up prices, while events like the debates drew viewers from their normal viewing habits.
 Expect to see this trend repeated in 2020.
 Sometimes buying in advance can lower your advertising costs, but this isn’t possible if you don’t plan ahead for future opportunities.